 A piece of fabric mostly rectangular that contains a certain pattern, design, or symbol constituting it is coloured differently as a flag.
 When this country is associated with a nation it holds far more importance.
-Each colour signifies a certain history and there are reasons and meaning for the colours and everything that the flag holds about the country.
+Each colour signifies a certain history and there are reasons and meanings for the colours and everything that the flag holds about the country.
 Every country that is no longer ruled by another and is a free nation, has a flag that represents its heritage.
 Many take interest in learning about the flags representing a country across the globe.
 Vexillology is the term that is used to describe the study of flags for history and symbolism.
-In this National Flag Speech article, we will learn about the different ways to present a Speech on National Flag, it can be a long or even a short one.
+In this National Flag Speech article, we will learn about the different ways to present a Speech on the National Flag, it can be a long or even a short one.

 Long and Short Speech on National Flag

 This format of National Flag Speech is helpful for students in higher grades from 8-12 as they are organizers of many such national events in the school and this simple speech can come in handy.

 Good morning everyone, Respected Principal, teachers and my dear friends, I am REB (mention your name) and I feel honoured to be here today to speak about the national flag.
 Now I am certain that we have all seen our national flag, it is a tri-colour with a navy blue chakra in the centre.

 But did you know that every country has its own set of colours that are displayed in their national flags?
 And each colour symbolises a certain meaning and holds a value for the people of the respective country.

 As for our national flag, it is a rectangular fabric and horizontally coloured with saffron at the top the colour is also called Kesari, white in the middle and green at the bottom.
 A navy blue Ashoka Chakra with 24 spikes is placed at the centre.
 This triband is also called ‘Tiranga’ which means tri-colour.